grellyd/StartupWeekend2016/README.md

 ### Matching Logic:
 1. A ride is created from the driver's interface for a certain date.
 2. That trip has the driver's home and work location set as the origin and destination
-3. The an intial route is mapped along the optimal route.
+3. The an initial route is mapped along the optimal route.
 4. The area band around the route is simulated from the driver's deviation allowance.
 5. Available riders are found.
 6. Matches are then presented to the driver through the api endpoints.